 Knee-Length Veil: 48"

-Designed to fall at your knee, this wedding veil length offers drama and elegance without weighing you down.
+Designed to fall to your knee, this wedding veil length offers drama and elegance without weighing you down.
 The veil can be adjusted to fall a little longer or a little shorter to fall just at your knee, depending on your height.

 Waltz Wedding Veil: 60"

 There's no rule that says you need to take off your veil for the reception.
-But if you do choose to keep it on, make sure it won't get the in the way of dancing and mingling.
+But if you do choose to keep it on, make sure it won't get in the way of dancing and mingling.
 "A waltz veil falls to the mid-calf and is a great option for those who want to wear a longer veil for the reception, but still want the freedom to move throughout the evening."
 This wedding veil style is also called a ballet veil.